Botanical Name: Sinningia speciosa hybrids

 Humidity: This Brazilian rain forest native likes humid air.
 Try to maintain at least 50% relative humidity around your gloxinias.
 (Your other tropicals will love this, too!)
-Set plant on a tray of wet pebbles or use a room humidifier.
-Do not mist because misting could damage the flowers and leaves.
+Set plant on a tray of wet pebbles or use a cool-mist room humidifier.
+Do not mist because misting may cause spots or fungus the flowers and leaves.

 Temperature: Average room temperatures 65-75°F/18-24°C